basarat/typescript-book/docs/types/type-system.md

 ```

 ## Generics
 Many algorithms and data structures in computer science do not depend on the *actual type* of the object.
 However you still want to enforce a constraint between various variables.
 A simple toy example is a function that takes a list of items and returns a reversed list of items.
-The constraint here is between what is passed in to the function and what is returned by the funcion:
+The constraint here is between what is passed in to the function and what is returned by the function:

 ```ts
 function reverse<T>(items: T[]): T[] {